dklane/dklane.github.io/complit.md

 1. **Microsoft PowerPoint and prepare for the IC3 Level 2 exam.** This unit will provide hands-on activities with PowerPoint.
 You will also learn about the IC3 level 2 domains.
 1. **Microsoft Excel and the IC3 level 2 certification.** This unit will provide hands-on activities with Excel.
 You also practice for the IC3 level 2 certification exam.
 This certification will be your spring final.

 Most students have already used portions of the Microsoft suite but they will expand their skills in this class.
-I have used these applications for many years and learned a lot while teaching this class.
+I have used these applications for many years and learned a lot while teaching this class!

 [Go to the Home Page]({{ site.baseurl }}{% link index.md %})